muratk3n/thirdwave/en/tweets/2020/week10a.md

 "@joshua_landis

-"...
-Turkey is on the brink of disaster in Syria" - by Simon Tisdall
+'...
+Turkey is on the brink of disaster in Syria' - by Simon Tisdall"

 [Link](https://mobile.twitter.com/joshua_landis/status/1234608216463507457)